Skip to content

 Middle School Play

 Paula van der Hagen, Albany Area Schools Teacher This middle school production will give students the opportunity to explore all aspects of theatre while getting time on stage in a fun, supportive, and creative environment.
 Each student will have a part in the play and will work on technical elements to bring the performance to life for an audience.
 Practices are Mondays-Thursdays from 3:30-5:00 pm and students will perform the afternoon of February 7.
-Play announced at a later date
+Play: The Day The Internet Died On a sunny day in the town of Bloomington, a devastating occurrence happens.
+No, it’s not famine, or floods, or loss of your basic rights.
+The internet has gone down!
+And it will continue to be down!
+For a week!
+A whole week!
+Pandemonium!
+In a world that is so dependent on the internet for shopping, mailing, and posting pictures of cute babies, how will society function?
+Not well as it turns out.
+The Day the Internet Died hilariously explores how inept we are at dating, research, and basic human interactions when we don’t have a screen to look at.

 • Parent & Child Cake Pops